-f) Does the State require or provide an assessment?
+Does the State require or provide an assessment?

-- ⊠ Yes (Complete the remainder of this section.) - □ No (Skip to the next section.) - g) If yes, describe the processes in the State, if any, to provide E&T participants with an assessment (e.g., who conducts the assessment, when are participants assessed, what tools are used, and how are the results shared with State agency staff, providers, and/or participants)
+X Yes (Con nplete the remair nder of this section 1.)
+No ((Skip to the e nex at section on.)

+If yes, describe the processes in the State, if any, to provide E&T participants with an assessment (e.g. who conducts the assessment, when are participants assessed, what tools are used, and how are the results are shared with State agency staff, providers, and/or participants)

-The SNAPET staff conduct the DWSS developed assessment during the SEP appointment.
+The SNAPET case managers conduct the DWSS developed assessment during the SEP appointment.
 The results of the assessment are utilized to determine the appropriate component for the participant, identify the necessary support services, and complete the employment plan.

 The third-party educational providers will complete an assessment; utilizing the results to determine the appropriate educational pathway for the participant, identify the necessary support services, and complete the employment plan, during the intake appointment.